pgsty/pkg/README.md

 The supplementary [apt](apt/) and [yum](yum/) software repo for PostgreSQL ecosystem used by [Pigsty](https://pigsty.io)

+Contains 150+ PG extensions for PostgreSQL 12 - 17 in addition to the official PGDG apt/yum repo.

 Related Projects:

 - [`infra_pkg`](https://github.com/pgsty/infra-pkg): Building observability stack & modules from tarball